About Park Hyatt Melbourne

 Airport Transfer - Taxi Information

-A ride from Melbourne International Airport takes half an hour and costs approximately $50.00 - $60.00 AUD
+A ride from Melbourne International Airport takes approximately half an hour and costs between $50.00 - $60.00 AUD*

 A ride from Avalon Domestic Airport takes one hour and costs approximately $80.00 - $100.00 AUD

-The hotel's concierge is pleased to arrange transport to or from the airport or to any other destination.
+Our associates are pleased to arrange transport to or from the airport or to any other destination you wish to go.

 Guest Service Ambassador